 6. To move on to your next question, either click the + symbol, or hit Enter, which will immediately open the question list again.

 Let’s choose a Multiple Choice question.
-I want to ask people how they are feeling.
-To make it more personal, I’ll use the name they entered in the previous question.
+I want to ask people a question about my online store.
+To make it more personal, I’ll use the name they entered in the previous question

 Type in your question, and where you want to use the name from question 1, just type an @ symbol.
 This will allow you to choose a variable from another question in your typeform.
-Here we just have one option “Hi, what’s your name”.
+Here we just have one option “First things first, can you tell us your name?”
 Click that and it will appear in your question:

 To bring up our text formatting help, click the small keyboard icon on the bottom right of the Create panel: